MichellevdWalt/oop_game_mvdw/README.md

 The player keeps choosing letters until they reveal all the letters in the phrase, or they make five incorrect guesses after which a screen is displayed that they have won or lost.

 CSS was customised with a black and gold theme and fireworks was added to the winning message.
-If the player loses, the remaining tiles of the phrase is displayed in red.
+If the player loses all 5 hearts, the keyboard is dsiabled and the remaining tiles of the phrase is displayed in red for 4 seconds.